Wilcolab/Anythink-Market-we0wt/frontend/readme.md

 Make sure your server is up and running to serve requests.

+How to setup the enviroment with docker?
+You have to go to github codeSpace and run in the terminal embedded and run the next command:
+`$ docker-compose up`
+this command will setup the backend and frontend.
+That's it!
+Everything is ready to start coding.

 ## Pages overview

 - Home page (URL: /#/ )